 Does corporate environmentalism affect corporate insolvency risk?
-The role of market power and competitive intensity - Archive ouverte HAL Accéder directement au contenu
+The role of market power and competitive intensity - Rennes School of Business Accéder directement au contenu

 Article Dans Une Revue Ecological Economics Année : 2021